 “A little later, with ammunition critically low and the supply lines cut off, Sgt.
 Basilone, at great risk of his life and in the face of continued enemy attack, battled his way through enemy lines with urgently needed shells for his gunners, thereby contributing in large measure to the virtual annihilation of a Japanese regiment.”

 Thirty-eight bodies were left around the gun that Basilone had personally manned.
 His mission to collect ammunition for his gunners saw him fighting through Japanese lines on foot both ways, using a pistol.
-Not surprisingly, his commander, Lieutenant-Colonel Lewis ‘Chesty’ Fuller, recommended Basilone receive the Congressional Medal of Honor.
+Not surprisingly, his commander, Lieutenant-Colonel Lewis ‘Chesty’ Puller, recommended Basilone receive the Congressional Medal of Honor.
 It was well deserved.

 The newly-promoted Gunnery Sergeant John Basilone, CMH, USMC, was sent home for publicity tours.
 But Basilone wasn’t happy.
 Like many soldiers, Basilone disliked celebrity and hero-worship.
 Within months, he requested re-assignment to the Pacific.
 The Corps refused, offering a commission and a safe posting stateside.